 You want whoever you are having the conversation with to understand where you’re coming from while also allowing them time to process the information.

-Difficult conversations are not easy to have in all instances, but as a manager and as your ability to communicate assertively expands, these conversations can start to feel less difficult and more rewarding.
+Difficult conversations are not easy to have in all instances, but as a manager and as you get more practice being assertive and dealing with difficult people and your ability to communicate assertively expands, these conversations can start to feel less difficult and more rewarding.